 Medicare Advantage plan is another option for supplemental healthcare.
 This plan allows for emergency coverage in Massachusetts and outside the state.
 They also provide dental, hearing, and vision, which Original Medicare does not cover.

 Massachusetts residents have different ways to get information about their Medicare coverage.
 The Massachusetts Senior Health Insurance Information Program (MSHIIP).

 If you want to enroll in a supplemental plan, contact us directly to help you further.

 Cities in Massachusetts with Estimated Premiums for Medicare Supplement Coverage

-Medicare Supplement coverage can be a big boost, but it’s also important to know what it might cost.
+Medicare Supplement coverage can be a big boost, but knowing what it might cost is also important.
 Here are some charts for the below cities:

 What is the average cost of Medicare in Massachusetts?

 The average premium in Massachusetts is $102.37, and the average deductible for Plan D coverage is $283.18.

 Is Medicare free at 65?

 You can get Part A of Medicare for free if you’re 65 and have started getting your Social Security benefits.
 However, if you choose to defer Social Security until a later age, you will have to continue paying the premium.